How To Mingle And Talk To People At Parties

 The question of when to arrive

-When they show up can play a role in how comfortable people feel about socializing with the other guests.
-Some people find it's good to arrive early (not overly early, of course).
-That way there are fewer guests there and they can talk to people under more laid back circumstances and in smaller, more manageable groups.
-If the other guests are trickling in, they can also chat to and get to know each new group as it arrives.
-This doesn't work for everyone though, and some people feel more awkward, exposed, and on the spot if they're at the party early with hardly anyone else.
+When they show up to a party can play a role in how comfortable people feel speaking with the other guests.
+Some find it's good to arrive early (not overly early, since that can inconvenience the host).
+There are fewer guests at that point, and they can talk to everyone under more laid back circumstances and in smaller, more manageable groups.
+As the other attendees trickle in, they can chat to and get to know each new group as it arrives.
+This doesn't work for everyone though, and some people feel more awkward, exposed, and on the spot if they're at a party early with hardly anyone else.
 It's also less of an option if you don't know the people who are throwing it that well.

-Another option is to arrive later on.
+Another choice is to go later on.
 That way there will be lots of existing groups to join when you get there.
-Some people also like that they can disappear into the crowd and not feel like they stand out.
-They may like that if they find it awkward to talk to one person, they can quickly escape to someone else, rather than, say, being stuck having to make conversation with just the host and their two good friends for twenty minutes.
-Again, there are downsides to this approach as well.
+Some people also appreciate that they can disappear into the crowd and not feel like they stand out.
+They may like that if they find it awkward to talk to one person, they can quickly escape to someone else, rather than, say, being stuck having to make conversation with just the host and his two good friends for twenty minutes.
+There are downsides to this approach as well.
 Some people find a room full of guests who are already all talking to each other intimidating.
-Everyone may already be into their conversations as well, and the groups can feel more closed and harder to break into.
+Everyone may already be into their conversations, and the groups can feel more closed-ff and hard to break into.

-When it comes to approaching strangers, people can tend to want a set of lines and openers that will work on everyone they talk to.
+When it comes to approaching strangers, people can tend to want a set of openers that will work on everyone they talk to.
 It doesn't work like that.
-As I said, sometimes you'll try to talk to a person or group and it just won't pan out for reasons that have nothing to do with you (e.g., someone could have just had an argument with their ex, and not be in the mood to meet anyone).
-On the flip side, if the conversation is slanted to go in your favor, it doesn't really matter how you start it.
+As I said, sometimes you'll try to talk to a person or group and it just won't pan out for reasons that have nothing to do with you (e.g., someone just had an argument with their ex, and isn't in the mood to meet anyone).
+On the flip side, if a conversation is slanted to go in your favor, it doesn't really matter how you start it.
 It's more about how the discussion goes after the opening line.

 So keeping in mind that any of these can work equally as well, some ways you could start a conversation are:

-- Just go up to someone or a group and introduce yourself, "Hey, what's up guys?
-My name's Jason."
+- Just go up to someone and introduce yourself, "Hey, what's up?
+My name's _____."

-- Ask people how they know everyone else at the party.
+- Ask people how they know everyone else there.

-- If one comes readily to mind, make some sort of situational comment, like say something about the type of beer someone is drinking, or the T-shirt they're wearing, or the internet clip that everyone has gathered around someone's smart phone to watch.
-Don't feel you have to come up with a situational comment though, because it's more natural smoother or whatever.
+- If one comes readily to mind, make some sort of situational comment, like say something about the type of beer someone is drinking, or the T-shirt they're wearing, or the video everyone's gathered around someone's phone to watch.
+Don't feel you have to come up with a situational comment to start a conversation though, because it seems more natural and nonchalant.
 If you don't think of one, it's totally fine to just introduce yourself more directly.

-- You can also initiate some sort of activity to get people talking, like starting a game of cards, or suggesting a board game if it's that type of get together, or changing the music to something everyone wants to dance to.
+- You can also initiate some sort of activity to get people talking, like starting a game of cards, or suggesting a board game if it's that type of get together.

 See the article How To Start Conversations for more information.